 These activities include crafts and making, movie screenings, coding and robotics, games, murder mystery parties, author visits, and more.

-Teen Scene is hosting four free Arts Workshops in 2017.
-With the help of a grant from the Marion Cultural Development Trust, teens will work for three hours with a professional performer, and then share what they learned.
+Teen Scene is hosting four free Arts Workshops in 2018.
+With the help of a grant from the Marion Cultural Development Corporation, teens will work for three hours with a professional performer, and then share what they learned.
 The performance is free and open to the public.

 Bucket of Words